BehaimITS/MakeDoc-container/README.md

 - In case you want to generate MakeDoc documentation automatically on push, you should check the workflow configuration (`.github/workflows/MakeDoc-on-push.yml`) - select correct BW version, output format and filters

+**Important Note:**
+For generating RepositoryAnalyst (differential documentation), there must be a previously successfully generated BW documentation available for comparison.
+If such documentation is not available, the workflow will fail.